mailcheck/mailcheck/README.md

 mailcheck.js
 =========

-The jQuery plugin that suggests a right domain when your users misspell it in an email address.
+The Javascript library and jQuery plugin that suggests a right domain when your users misspell it in an email address.

 What does it do?
 ----------------

 When your user types in "user@hotnail.con", Mailcheck will suggest "user@hotmail.com".

+Mailcheck will offer up suggestions for top level domains too, and suggest ".com" when a user types in "user@hotmail.cmo".

 At [Kicksend](http://kicksend.com), we use Mailcheck to help reduce typos in email addresses during sign ups.
 It has [reduced our sign up confirmation email bounces by 50%](http://blog.kicksend.com/how-we-decreased-sign-up-confirmation-email-b).